If you want to send / receive email via your own domain name, it needs to be linked to an email management service.

 - 30GB of mailbox storage

-* The table above was last updated on 24th September 2019.
+* The table above was last updated in January 2022.
 We advise you check the Microsoft and Google websites in case of any recent changes to their products or prices.
-Please note that Microsoft and Google may add VAT to their displayed prices.
+Please note that Microsoft and Google add VAT.

 * For Primary Image mailboxes, these are paid on an annual basis.
 We can also provide additional storage space if required.